instructure/ddb-sync/README.md

 #### Configuration By File

-ddb-sync configuration file format is YAML.
-It describes a plan object which has an array of maps of input and output tables, their table name, region and the role ARN to access it with the appropriate permissions listed above.
+The ddb-sync configuration file format is YAML.
+It describes a plan object which has an array of objects of input and output tables, their table name, region and the role ARN to access it with the appropriate permissions listed above.

 An example is below.